snowzurfer/szthreadpool/README.md

 # szthreadpool - thread pool in C using pthreads
 Threads pool in C implemented using pthreads.
+Please visit http://www.albertotaiuti.com/memalloc.php for a more detailed report.

 ## Installation
 * If on windows